Automatic and effective discovery of quantum kernels: Automatic discovery of quantum kernels

 \subsection{Expressivity control}

 An important aspect in the design of quantum kernels is to ensure that the quantum transformation defining the kernel is not \emph{too expressive}.
 In fact, as the recent literature suggests, expressive quantum transformations may lead to ineffective machine learning models.
 For example, \textcite{huang2021projected} shows that highly expressive unitaries generate full-rank kernel matrices, while it is common to aim for low-rank kernel matrices, which usually lead to simpler, more efficient models and, in many practical settings, are used to approximate kernel matrix.
 Also, \textcite{kubler2021inductive} analyze kernels in terms of their spectral bias \cite{canatar2021spectral}, focusing on the eigendecomposition of the kernel function (cf. Equation~\ref{eq:mercer}), where components with small eigenvalues imply a large amount of data to be learned, and in the extreme case, components with zero eigenvalues are considered out-of-RKHS, i.e., not learnable.
 Finally, \textcite{thanasilp2022exponential} demonstrate that highly expressive kernels suffer from the exponential concentration of kernel values, specifically, $\mathrm{Var}[\kappa(\bm{x}, \bm{x}')] \in O(2^{-n})$ with $n$ representing the number of qubits, and $\mathrm{Var}$ is the variance.
 Consequently, an exponential number of shots is required to distinguish between kernel values.
+The high-rank kernel matrices, flat eigenvalue distribution, and exponential concentration of kernel values are three distinct phenomena connected by the same root cause: the high dimensionality associated with mapping feature vectors \emph{uniformly} over the exponentially sized Hilbert space, c.f. \textcite{spigler2020asymptotic}.

 For these reasons, we have taken great care in considering expressivity control techniques in our formulation.
-Specifically, we use the bandwidth parameter $\beta$, which takes a different value for each gate.
+Specifically, we use the bandwidth parameter $b$, which takes a different value for each gate.
 As shown in \cite{canatar2022bandwidth}, by multiplying the feature by a small prescaling factor restricts the mapping of elements to a multidimensional cone within the Hilbert space.
 This approach allows us to retain the beneficial statistical properties of quantum kernels, including having some large eigenvalues in Mercer's eigendecomposition as described in Equation~\ref{eq:mercer}.

 The other type of expressivity control we consider in our method is known as the \emph{projected quantum kernel} (\textcite{huang2021projected}), defines a kernel function as follows: